IGELsociety/IGEL_website/content/events/training-school-2024.md

 ## About Event

-In 2024 the IGEL Training School will take place on July 16 and 17, just before the IGEL conference.
+In 2024 the IGEL Training School will take place on July 24 and 25, just after the IGEL conference.
 More information will follow.